operator-framework/java-operator-plugins/docs/tutorial.md

 operator-sdk init --plugins quarkus --domain example.com --project-name memcached-quarkus-operator
 ```

+**Note** Please do not commit this file structure to the `GitHub` immediately after the `init` command.
+The directory structure does not contain any file, and GitHub will not create an empty directory.

 #### A note on dependency management

 `operator-sdk init` generates `pom.xml` file.
 This file contains all the dependencies required to run the operator.